numberoverzero/bloop/docs/user/models.rst

                     .filter(yesterday)
                     .all())

-In fact, the ``key`` function aboive is using an equality condition.
+In fact, the ``key`` function above is using an equality condition.

 When saving or deleting an object, you can use conditions to ensure the row's data hasn't changed since it was last loaded.
 This keeps from racing between